MichalVarsanyi/VoxLink/README.md

 |:--------:|:--------:|:--------:|:--------:|
 | Supply voltage from the power cables | The I/O voltages (used by GPIO pins) | The Non-Volatile Configuratio Memory (NVCM) voltage | The FPGA core voltage |

 This version of the board features a 2.5V voltage regulator, which is usually omitted in many designs.
-The absolte maximum rating of the $V_{\text{PP-2V5}}$ supplying the NVCM voltage is 2.3V to 3.46V.
+The absolte maximum rating of the $V_{\mathrm{PP\_2V5}}$ supplying the NVCM voltage is 2.3V to 3.46V.
 This enables the pin to be directly connected to the 3.3V voltage regulator.
 To get the voltage closer to 2.5V a diode is placed from the 3.3V to the NVCM supply, which facilitates a drop of rougly 0.7V.

 There are three I/O banks on the FPGA.
 The Bank 0, Bank 1, and Bank 2; they all can have a different voltage levels connected to them.
 In this board, all of the I/O banks are running at 3.3V, however, the power is sectioned into VCCIO0, VCCIO1, and VCCIO2.
 This is to indicate the exact I/O bank that the voltage is tied to, shall any future changes be made.

 Furthermore, the poweruspplies are brought up in the order specified in the datasheet.
 However, I have seen FPGA boards such as the TinyFPGA-BX not follow the correct followup sequence.
 I have also heard the incorrect powerup sequence will trigger a protection diode on the inside of the FPGA, which will become a problem during prolonged powerup, which is a pretty unusual case of it's own.
 Nonetheless, the correct power sequence was programmed using the enable chips.
-The $\text{V}_{\text{EN(LOW)}} = 0.3 \text{V}$ and $\text{V}_{\text{EN(HIGH)}} = 0.9 \text{V}$, so the 1.2V FPGA core voltage can be used as an enable signal of the next regulator.
+The $\mathrm{V}_{\mathrm{EN(LOW)}} = 0.3 \mathrm{V}$ and $\mathrm{V}_{\mathrm{EN(HIGH)}} = 0.9 \mathrm{V}$, so the 1.2V FPGA core voltage can be used as an enable signal of the next regulator.
 Below is the datasheet recommendation:

 > It is recommended to bring up the power supplies in the following order.
 Note that there is no specified timing delay between the power supplies, however, there is a requirement for each supply to reach a level of 0.5 V, or higher, before any subsequent power supplies in the sequence are applied.

-- $\text{V} _{\text{CC}}$ and $\text{V} _{\text{CCPLL}}$
+- $\mathrm{V} _{\mathrm{CC}}$ and $\mathrm{V} _{\mathrm{CC\_PLL}}$
-- $\text{SPI-V} _{\text{CCIO1}}$
+- $\mathrm{V_{CCIO1\_SPI}}$
-- $\text{V} _{\text{PP-2V5}}$
+- $\mathrm{V} _{\mathrm{PP\_2V5}}$
 - Other Supplies

 A delay block is introduced to delay the startup of the FPGA chip.
 This is necessary as the FPGA suggests the memory needs to be ready to accept commands after 10us of the FPGA powerup.
-Since the NOR flash chip is powered from 3V3, which is the same voltage powering the $\text{SPI-V} _{\text{CCIO1}}$, we need to consider the $t_{VTR} = 150 \mu \text{S}$ which is the time from($V_{CC(MIN)}$ to Read).
+Since the NOR flash chip is powered from 3V3, which is the same voltage powering the $\mathrm{SPI-V} _{\mathrm{CCIO1}}$, we need to consider the $t_{VTR} = 150 \mu \mathrm{S}$ which is the time from($\mathrm{V_{CC(MIN)}}$ to Read).
 The delay value was chosen as 20ms as the capacitor selection for such time is 32pF.
 Having a shorter time means selecting a smaller capacitor, which may become unreliable due to parasitic board capacitances.

 ### System

 In this section the majority of the FPGA chip is routed.
 One of the most important parts is the SPI Flash memory.
 As the Lattice iCE40 UltraLite is a low-cost device the flash memory peripheral is not programmed by the chip directly.
-In order to program the FPGA, the $\overline{\text{CRESET}}$ needs to be pulled LOW.
+In order to program the FPGA, the $\overline{\mathrm{CRESET}}$ needs to be pulled LOW.
 This puts the FPGA in reset and the FLASH_... signals can be used to program the memory.
 When done, the FPGA reset is de-asserted and the FPGA loads the configuration from the memory upon powerup.

 External oscillator is used to provide a more stable clock than the integrated FPGA reference clocks.
 An oscillator needs to be used as the FPGA does not have a support for crystal oscillators.
 The G (GBUF) marking on the pins indicates an internal G-Buf FPGA fabric connection for high speed routing.
 This is a special routing layer inside the FPGA which can carry signals up to 185 MHz.
 The internal system clock, as well as the external clock for the PLL need to be connected via this layer.